L’Effet Québec

 Speakers:

-- Normand-Pierre Bilodeau (Producer and Head of the Tokyo Office at Moment Factory)
+Normand Pierre Bilodeau (Producer and Head of the Tokyo Office at Moment Factory)

-- Daniel Boisclair (Co-Founder and Creative producer, paysages studio)
+Daniel Boisclair (Co-Founder and Creative producer, paysages studio)

-- Mikael Frascadore (Executive Producer, MUTEK’s Village Numérique)
+Mikaël Frascadore (Executive Producer, MUTEK’s Village Numérique)

-- Véronique Paradis (Chief Innovation Officer, Society for Arts and Technology)
+Véronique Paradis (Chief Innovation Officer, Society for Arts and Technology)

 3. What’s Next in Immersive? – Québec Innovation Showcase